princesspretzel/spoke/README.md

 ----------------------------------------------------------------------------------------

-Spoke is a Sublime plugin for GitHub that open all the files in a pull request.
+Spoke is a Sublime plugin for GitHub that opens all the files in a pull request.

 Press CTRL + SHIFT + R in Sublime to open a window at the bottom of the screen.